Gold Coins – Collecting as a Hobby and For Profit Video

 Well, if you have time, selling individual coins privately will usually yield the highest prices.
 Posting the coin on a platform like eBay should gauge if there are other collectors willing to pay a premium for your coin to complete a set they’re collecting.

 Alternatively, selling back to your gold dealer is a simple and quick path to lock in your profit, as you can quickly turn around a sale when the gold price hits a certain level.
 If time is on your hands, then working with a gold dealer can achieve a higher sale price if they can match you with a specific buyer.

 So there you have it, if you like the idea of collecting beautiful gold coins as a hobby, but want to be smart in the way you do it, then follow these basic guidelines.
 And remember, my number one rule to selling coins at the highest price, is ensuring you select the right coins in the first place.

 We stock an array of fantastic gold coins, ideal for collectors and investors alike.
-If you need any help or guidance, our knowledgable team are available on 020 7060 9992 or on the live chat function on the website.
+If you need any help or guidance about gold coin collecting, our knowledgable team are available on 020 7060 9992 or on the live chat function on the website.

 If you found this video helpful, we have 20 of our top video guides covering both gold and silver coins and bars together on this page.